krsinghshubham/Cafe-Euphoria/README.md

     Email: admin@cafe-euphoria.com
     Password: adminpassword
   #!
 PLEASE DON'T UNNECESSARILY DELETE THE MENU ITEMS (option visible after hovering over the menus)
-To enter as admin:
+To enter as user:
   Sing up First.

 Features:
   New user sign up and sign in.
   User signed in even after page reloads or redirects till he did not get sign-out himself.
   No two users can look up or chagne another user's order.
-  Only valid order task.
+  Only Admins are allowed to change menu of cafe and process the orders,
+    To acheive this functionality users sign with special characters are not allowed and proper error messages will be displayed.
+  Users can see order price in real time.
   All other standard security features have been considered.

-  Only Admins are allowed to change menu of cafe and process the orders, To acheive this functionality users sign with special characters are not allowed and proper error messages will be displayed.

 Tech Stack:
   Programming language: Ruby